Senka2112/grasp/README.md

 # grasp
 # GMAR grasping exercise
-download this folder in your src folder in workspace which is containing baxter and movIt files
+Clone this folder to your src in workspace which is containing moveIt and baxter files

 # starting Baxter in Simulation

-Copy this folder to your workspace which is containing moveIt and baxter files

 Open terminal
 Terminal commands to start Baxter in Simulator